-This post is part of the Epilepsy Blog Relay™, which will run from November 1 to November 30, 2018.
+This post is part of the Epilepsy Blog Relay™.
 Follow along!

 Francesca Turauskis is founder and editor of Seize Your Adventure.
 She is also an inspirational speaker.
 Fran has taken a moment out of her busy schedule to share her epilepsy story during the Epilepsy Blog Relay.

 My first seizure happened more than 7 years ago, when I was 22 and in my last year of university, but it is only recently that I have discovered and become part of ‘the epilepsy community’.
 That first seizure was so confusing (not least because of the 30 minutes of post-ictal blankness).
 I had no history of epilepsy in the family but I did have episodes of syncope (fainting) in my teens, so the neurologist decided that this was a faint.
 But I remember the aching muscles after the episode, and the rush of noise in my ears.
 The diagnosis of fainting didn’t feel right.

 A year later was the second ‘one-off’.
 This time, I gave my boyfriend the “most effective wake-up call, ever” when I had a seizure in my sleep.
 I had gone to sleep without a top on and woken up with some wires attached to my naked chest (and they say epilepsy isn’t sexy…) and a mask was over my face.
 If I was more of a morning person, this would probably be the point I freaked out, but instead I let my boyfriend maneuver me into clothes and into the ambulance.

 This neurologist agreed it was a seizure – but so far away from the first one, a seizure not worthy of the name epilepsy, yet.